social-science-data-editors/guidance/Requested_information.md

 ### Data and Code Availability Statements

 Some of the information historically captured by "README" files is more formally captured by newer "Data (and Code) Availability Statements".
-Sample language for such statements, either incorporated into a README, a distinct document, or a distinct section of the manuscript, is available [here](Requested_information_dcas.md).
+Sample language should be incorporated into a README, a distinct document, or a distinct section of the manuscript.

+Some examples are listed [here](Requested_information_dcas.md).

 ### Programs and Code
 We **strongly suggest**